 You can remove the throat plate, bobbin case and whatever else you could.
 But ensure that you keep everything in order.
 It is a disaster if you forget where everything was.
 Do not remove anything that you feel you wouldn’t be able to put back.
 I would take photos of before and after all the time I am doing it.
 I never rely on my memory for these hardware matters.

 ( Every expert recommends that you change the sewing machine needle after atleast 15 hours of usage.
 Some even change them after every project or after 4 hours of use.
-Once a month can be a good time to change the needle if you are not an always-at-the-sewing-machine girl.)
+Once a month can be a good time to change the needle if you are not an always-at-the-sewing-machine girl.
+A safe average is 8 hours ofvsewing)

 Step 3 – Oiling the sewing machine

-Check your manual for this and do whatever is appropriate for your machine.
-If your manual says no oiling oil at your own risk.
-For my machine the manual donot mention oiling at all and manufacturer says donot oil but I do oil and I think my machine works better with it.
+If you check your sewing machine manual for oiling, you maynot find anything -I am talking about the modern home sewing machines.
+For my machine the manual do not mention oiling at all and manufacturer says do not oil but I do oil and I think my machine works better with it.

 Sew with some scraps after you have oiled and you can avoid getting those oil stains on the clothes you will be sewing.